Me-Momo/f2/docs/en-us/faq.md

 <img src="https://gw.alipayobjects.com/zos/rmsportal/FFmrEHSufiuzKqojzzyD.png" alt="时间格式" style="width:500px">

-// TODO 校验到这里

 ## How to interact with charts

 #### Description

-There are scenes that require the mouse display the relative information when the mouse is located in the chart.There is not any demos or api for interaction.
+There is not any demos or api for interaction, how to interact chart with mouse or touch event?

 #### Analyzation